dspinellis/alexandria3k/examples/author-productivity/README.md

 Determine relative author productivity in terms of works authored per year.
 The productivity should be assessed in relative terms (adjusting 1950 == 1), because authors with same names increase its absolute value.
-However, given that their ration in the population does not change, the effect of duplicate names on the relative productivity measurements is cancelled out.
+However, assuming that the ratio of clashing names in the population does not change, the effect of duplicate names on the relative productivity measurements is cancelled out.